dereneaton/ipyrad/docs/outline.rst

 Basic workflow
 ---------------
-The basic workflow involves assembling a data set through the `seven steps`_ sequentially under a single set of parameters defined in the :ref:`parameter settings<parameters>`.
-These steps are described below.
+The simplest use of ipyrad is to assemble a data set under a single set of parameters defined in a params file.
+Step 1 assigns data to each of the Samples, Steps 2-5 process data for each Sample, Step 6 identifies homology between different Samples, and Step 7 filters these data and formats them for downstream analyses.

 .. image:: images/steps.png